seregazhuk/seregazhuk.github.io_old/_posts/2017-12-20-reactphp-http-middleware.md

 ### Parsing request body

-When a request body is parsed it goes to `RequestBodyParserMiddleware` which actually parses form fields and file uploads.
+When a request body is buffered it goes to `RequestBodyParserMiddleware` which actually parses form fields and file uploads.
 This middleware makes it possible to receive request params, when you call `$request->getParsedBody()`:

 {% highlight php %}
 <?php